Email Marketing Automation: Skyrocket Your ROI

 - Scalability: Can it grow with your business?

-Now, I could give you a long list of platforms to consider.
-But instead, I'll share my top three picks:
+Now, I could provide you with a lengthy list of platforms to consider.
+But instead, I’ll share my top three picks:

 - Mailchimp: Great for beginners, affordable, with solid automation features.